solana-labs/solana-program-library/docs/src/stake-pool.md

 ```

 Due to staking rewards that accrued during the rebalancing process, the pool is
-not prefectly balanced.
+not perfectly balanced.
 This is completely normal.

 ### User Examples